Miley Cyrus' Slide Away and More Breakup Songs to Play on Repeat

 "I'm not who I used to be," she continues on the track.
 "You say that everything changed/You're right/We're grown now."

 The cover art for the song shows an empty bottle and some pills floating in the water.
-Cyrus reference these on the track, too.
+Cyrus references these on the track, too.

 "I want my house in the hills/Don't want the whiskey and pills," she sings earlier in the tune.
 "I don't give up easily/But I don't think I'm down."